 What About the Other Controversial Team Logos?

-i always disassociated the Indians' cartoon logo from the actual group of Native American people. not everybody can do that, clearly. so this brings up another issue. there are various other sports team logos out there that are alive and well within their franchises that could also be perceived as offensive and racist. so why is ours the only one that has to go?
+i always disassociated the Indians' cartoon logo from the actual group of Native American people. not everybody can do that, clearly. so this brings up another issue. there are various other sports team logos out there that are alive and well within their franchises that should be perceived as offensive and racist. so why is ours the only one that has to go?

 |photo courtesy of laloyolan.com|